kkuoyang/SubDiff/README.md

 # SubDiff: Subgraph Latent Diffusion Model
 To help reviewers better understand our SubDiff, we provide source code and partial datasets.
 You can run our code by following the installation tips below.
 Since our work is still in the review phase, we sincerely hope that reviewers will not widely advertise our code.
 Thank you for your careful reviewing.
+Note that your first running may take a long time, since our preprocess stage.

 ## Environment